1 Apr

 1. What if it snows?

 If you live in an area that experiences heavy snowfall you’ll have to take this into consideration.
-Plant trees with big hanging branches away from driveways, patios and walkways as, should the braches snap due to the heavy weight of falling snow, it may just cause injury to someone or damage to vehicles etc.
+Plant trees with big hanging branches away from driveways, patios and walkways as, should the branches snap due to the heavy weight of falling snow, it may just cause injury to someone or damage to vehicles etc.

 Before taking your garden tools from the shed and lining your driveway with big shrubs and trees, you need to ask yourself each of the four questions that have been outlined above.